Resetting or rebooting your Tesla can solve several minor and major issues you may be experiencing, such as:

 - AP/Cruise not available

-In most cases, leaving the car parked for a few hours will fix most of these problems as the car will go sleep which reboots when you wake it up.
+In most cases, leaving the car parked for a few hours will fix most of these problems as the car will go to sleep, which reboots when you wake it up.

 - Power Off/On: Under Vehicle Controls -> Safety and Security > Power Off (wait 2-3 minutes before pressing the Brake).